-On average, nationally, it costs between $100 and $300 for gutter cleaning, although that price depends on the size (and height) of your house and how often you spring for gutter cleaning.
+On average, gutter cleaning costs $140-$170, although that price depends on the size (and height) of your house and how often you spring for gutter cleaning.
 Are those poor gutters stuffed with muck?
 Then you might end up paying more for cleaning.
 And two- or three-story homes require more ladders and more risk — which also increases the cost of cleaning.

 Gutter cleaning costs: